vwkd/kit/documentation/docs/11-rendering.md

 ### prerender

-Your [adapter](#adapters) determines which pages are [prerendered](#appendix-prerendering).
-The [`adapter-static`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) adapter prerenders all pages by default.
+Your [adapter](#adapters) determines if pages are by default [prerendered](#appendix-prerendering) or dynamically server-side rendered.
+Currently, only [`adapter-static`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) prerenders pages by default, while all others adapters default to dynamic SSR.
-???
-Other adapters prerender no pages by default.

-If you only want to prerender specific pages in your app, you need to annotate these pages:
+You can enable/disable [prerendering](#appendix-prerendering) on the page-level using the `prerender` export:

 ```html
 <script context="module">
 	export const prerender = true;
 </script>
 ```

+To enable/disable prerendering app-wide you can use the [`prerender.enabled` config option](#configuration-ssr).

 The prerenderer will crawl your app starting from the root and following all `<a>` elements that point to other pages of the same app.
 Therefore you generally don't need to specify which pages should be accessed by the prerenderer.
 If you _do_ have pages which aren't linked to, you can specify them in the `pages` option in the [prerender configuration](#configuration-prerender).